ferreiratiago/js-wtf/number.md

 ### Why?
 It's easy to understand that `Number.MAX_VALUE` is bigger than `0`, however it's weird that `Number.MIN_VALUE` is not smaller than `0`.

-That's because `Number.MIN_VALUE` is not actually the minimum value possible in Javascript as counting with negative numbers, but the minimum positive value, which is a very very very number (`5e-324` to be specific) but bigger than `0`.
+That's because `Number.MIN_VALUE` is not actually the minimum value possible in  as counting with negative numbers, but the minimum positive value, which is a very very very number (`5e-324` to be specific) but bigger than `0`.

 We can safely use `Number.MIN_SAFE_INTEGER`, the smallest integer `n`, i.e. −(2<sup>53</sup>−1).